 Sometimes we can not say for sure whether an enlarged organ on a radiograph is the liver.
 This mass, located near the liver, could also be an enlarged spleen, small intestine, lymph node, stomach, or even pancreas.

 Ultrasound is highly beneficial in the diagnosis of liver disease.
 We recommend ultrasounding a liver when the liver enzymes tests are elevated over time, or the bile acids test is abnormal.
 Ultrasound has replaced exploratory surgery in many cases because it is less expensive, far less invasive (all we need to do is shave the tummy) and highly accurate when performed by our radiologist Ann Reed.

 The internal structure (called parenchyma) can be analyzed, and post-hepatic liver disease can be differentiated from hepatic liver disease.
 This can be very important because disease in the liver can often be diagnosed with a biopsy during the ultrasound.
 Post-hepatic liver disease cannot easily be diagnosed in this matter.
-Instead it is diagnosed and treated with an exploratory surgery (called alaparotomy).
+Instead it is diagnosed and treated with an exploratory surgery (called a laparotomy).